Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 1. Back up your database!
 2. Install the invoices plugin v4.x and generate + run a database migration.
 This introduced the new database field `isCreditInvoice` where all values are 'false'.
 3. Run the query `UPDATE invoice SET isCreditInvoice = 1 WHERE orderTotals LIKE '%total":-%';` to set the value to 'true' for invoices that have a negative total.
+4. :warning: The plugin now uses Puppeteer, so your Docker image might need additional dependencies installed.
+See Getting Started below!

 ## Getting started